qctrl/python-qiskit/README.md

 # Q-CTRL Qiskit Adaptor

-The aim of the Q-CTRL Qiskit Adapter package is to provide export functions allowing users to deploy established error-robust quantum control protocols from the open literature and defined in Q-CTRL Open Controls on IBM Quantum hardware.
+The aim of the Q-CTRL Qiskit Adaptor package is to provide export functions allowing users to deploy established error-robust quantum control protocols from the open literature and defined in Q-CTRL Open Controls on IBM Quantum hardware.